Rayhatron/matthewgraybosch.com/_pages/stories/stories-ofcatsandcardigans.md

 "Yeah.
 Who are you?"

-"I'm Adversary Morgan Stormrider, from the Phoenix Society.
+"I'm an Adversary from the Phoenix Society.
+My name is Morgan Stormrider.
 Your mother wants you home for the Solstice."
 A gloved hand reached in, offering a bottle of water and what looked like a protein bar.
 "Take these, but eat and drink as slowly as you can.
 If you went four days without food and water, eating too quickly might make you sick."

 Andy obeyed.
 "Can you get me out of here?
 The door's locked."